Pinchas Rosen: Political career

 In 1942 Rosen founded the New Aliyah Party, and was elected to the Assembly of Representatives on its list in 1944.
-In 1948 he was among the signatories of the Declaration of the Establishment of the State of Israel, which he helped create.
+In 1948 he was among the signatories of the Declaration of the Establishment of the State of Israel, which he had commissioned and helped create.
 (In 2019 Israel's Supreme Court ruled that drafts of the declaration, commissioned by Rosen from fellow-lawyer Mordechai Beham, were of national importance and State, not private, property).

 In the 1949 elections, the New Aliyah Party became the Progressive Party, winning Rosen a seat in the Knesset.
 In 1950, when David Ben-Gurion was unable to form a coalition, the President gave the task to Rosen, as head of the Progressive Party.
 Rosen handed the reins to Mapai, recognizing its indispensability.

 Rosen became the country's first Minister of Justice, an office to which he brought a strong reputation for intellect and probity.
-He retained his seat and Ministerial position in the 1951, 1955 and 1959 elections.
+He retained his seat and Ministerial position in the 1951, 1955 and 1959 elections and so was Justice Minister in eight of Israel's first nine governments.
+He was three times offered and declined the post of President of Israel, and "Throughout his time in office, he sought to advance a progressive agenda, seeking to strip the rabbinical courts of their judicial power, and pushing, repeatedly, for Israel to adopt a constitution."

 Soon after the 1959 election the Progressive Party merged with the General Zionists to form the Liberal Party.
 The new party won the third largest number of seats in the 1961 elections but was not invited into the coalition, and Rosen lost his ministerial position.
 In order to consolidate opposition to Mapai's hegemony within Israeli politics, the Liberal Party merged with Herut to form Gahal.
 Rosen, however, was unhappy with the merger, and led a breakaway of seven MKs to found the Independent Liberals.
 He was elected to the sixth Knesset but resigned from the Knesset on December 23, 1968, and retired from politics.
 His departure from the political stage was greeted by one newspaper as, "The end of the aristocracy" and in another by a cartoon captioned: "Another Channukah miracle! ...
 An MK resigns because of age."

-Rosen was a long-term friend of David Ben-Gurion who broke with Rosen after the Lavon affair, a botched Israeli sabotage operation in Egypt, in which Rosen sided with Lavon who had been (almost certainly falsely) accused of masterminding the mission, after which it is said Ben-Gurion refused to talk to Rosen again.
+Rosen was a long-term ally of David Ben-Gurion although their relationship was sometimes strained, not least after the Lavon affair, a botched Israeli sabotage operation in Egypt, in which Rosen sided with Lavon who had been (almost certainly falsely) accused of masterminding the mission, while Ben-Gurion wanted the embarrassing affair quietly forgotten.

 On his death Pinhas Rosen received a state funeral.